John Farnham: 1980–86: Little River Band era

-Farnham met Glenn Wheatley, who was bass guitarist of 1960s rock group The Masters Apprentices, when both acts were managed by Sambell.
-Wheatley was now managing Little River Band (LRB), and Farnham signed with Wheatley in 1980.
-They decided his comeback single would be a reworking of The Beatles' "Help!", which was produced by LRB's Graeham Goble, it peaked at #8.
-Farnham was utilising a more adult contemporary pop style and the associated album, Uncovered, also produced by Goble, peaked at #20.
-The B-side of "Help" was another of Farnham's songwriting efforts "Jillie's Song", co-written with Goble.
+Farnham had met Glenn Wheatley, who was the former bass guitarist of 1960s rock group the Masters Apprentices, when both acts were managed by Sambell.
+Wheatley had been managing Little River Band (LRB) since March 1975 and Farnham signed with Wheatley in January 1980.
+They decided his comeback single would be a reworking of the Beatles' hit, "Help!"
+(June 1980), which was produced by LRB's Graeham Goble (guitar, vocals), it peaked at No. 8.
+Farnham had adopted a more adult contemporary pop style and the associated album, Uncovered (1980), also produced by Goble, peaked at No. 20.
+Despite having received offers from American record labels to relocate there, none were accepted.

-In recording the album, Farnham's studio band were guitarist Tommy Emmanuel (ex-Southern Star Band), keyboardist Mal Logan (ex-Renée Geyer Band, LRB), drummer Derek Pellicci (LRB) and bass guitarist Barry Sullivan (ex-Chain, LRB).
+In recording the album, the studio band were guitarist Tommy Emmanuel (ex-Southern Star Band), keyboardist Mal Logan (ex-Renée Geyer Band, LRB), drummer Derek Pellicci (LRB) and bass guitarist Barry Sullivan (ex-Chain, LRB).
 They became his tour band until Logan and Pellicci returned to their LRB commitments and were replaced by Sam McNally and David Jones, respectively.
-In 1980, Farnham also appeared in a TV series entitled Farnham and Byrne with former Young Talent Time teen star and 'Queen of Pop' Debra Byrne.
-Three other solo singles followed in 1981, but none of them charted into the top 50.

-In February 1982, after Glenn Shorrock had departed Little River Band, Farnham became their lead vocalist after recommendations by Goble and Wheatley.
-Farnham had initially resisted the idea of joining LRB, but Wheatley convinced him that Shorrock approved of the replacement.
-This continued Farnham's move away from cabaret and into rock music.
+In 1980, Farnham also appeared in a TV series, Farnham and Byrne with former Young Talent Time teen star and 1974 Queen of Pop, Debra Byrne.
+Three other solo singles followed in 1981, but none reached the top 50.
+The B-side of his non-album single, "Too Much Too Soon" was another of Farnham's songwriting efforts, "Jillie's Song", co-written with Goble.
+In February 1982, after Glenn Shorrock left Little River Band, Farnham became their lead vocalist upon recommendations by Goble and Wheatley.
+The singer initially resisted the idea of joining LRB, but Wheatley convinced him that Shorrock had approved of the replacement.
+This continued Farnham's move away from cabaret and into pop rock music.